Wage and Hour Division (WHD)

 (3) Reasonableness of the Plan of Care

-An employment relationship is limited to the paid hours contemplated in the plan of care or other written agreement developed and approved by certain Medicaid-funded or certain other publicly funded home care programs only if that agreement is reasonable.
-A determination of reasonableness will take into account whether the plan of care would have included the same number of paid hours if the care provider had not been a family or household member of the consumer.
+An employment relationship is limited to the paid hours contemplated in the plan of care or other written agreement developed with the individual and approved by certain Medicaid-funded or certain other publicly funded home care programs only if that agreement is “reasonable.”
+For purposes of an FLSA analysis, “reasonable” does not mean whether the amount or type of services or paid hours to be provided are appropriate for the consumer.
+Instead, in this context, a determination of reasonableness will take into account whether the plan of care would have included the same number of paid hours if the care provider had not been a family or household member of the consumer.
 In other words, a plan of care that reflects unequal treatment of a care provider because of his or her familial or household relationship with the consumer is not reasonable.
 For instance, the program may not reduce the number of paid hours in a plan of care because the selected care provider is a family or household member.
 In addition, a program may not require an increase in the hours of unpaid services performed by the family or household care provider in order to reduce the number of hours of paid services.

-For example, an older woman who can no longer care for herself enrolls in a Medicaid-funded program administered by the county in which she lives.
+- A 90-year-old woman who can no longer care for herself enrolls in a Medicaid-funded program administered by the county in which she lives.
 She is assessed to need paid services for 30 hours per week beyond the existing unpaid assistance she receives from her daughter and other relatives.
-If the hours in the plan of care are reduced by the county to 15 hours per week because the woman’s daughter is hired as the paid care provider, the paid hours in the plan of care will not determine the scope of the FLSA employment relationship.
+Had the consumer chosen a neighbor to become her paid care provider, her plan of care would have included those 30 paid hours each week.
+But because the woman instead chose her daughter to become her paid provider, the county reduced the paid hours in the plan of care to 15 hours per week.
+In this example, the plan of care is not reasonable for FLSA purposes because it treats the family care provider unequally, and the paid hours in the plan of care will not determine the scope of the FLSA employment relationship.

 Additional Resources and Relevant Information